-Statistics Canada (StatCan) is the federal agency responsible for collecting, compiling, analyzing, abstracting, and publishing statistical information relating to the commercial, industrial, financial, social, economic, and general activities and conditions of the people of Canada.1 The three main types of data collected by StatCan are:
+Statistics Canada (StatCan) is the federal agency responsible for collecting, compiling, analyzing, and publishing statistical information relating to the commercial, industrial, financial, social, economic, and general activities and conditions of the people of Canada.1 The main types of data collected by StatCan are:

-ADMINISTRATIVE DATA: collected by government agencies and private-sector companies as part of their day-to-day operations.
+ADMINISTRATIVE DATA: collected by government agencies and private-sector companies as part of their day-to-day operations

 CENSUS DATA: collected via the Census of Population (every 5 years).
-The most recent Census was conducted in 2016.*
+The most recent Census was conducted in 2021.*

 The Statistics Canada website provides access to aggregate data, summary reports, survey and program descriptions, geographical products, and tools for data visualization.

-Statistics Canada is governed by the Statistics Act.
+Statistics Canada is governed by the Statistics Act

 *Note: In 2011, the Census of Population collected data via a short questionnaire only.
 Additional data was collected via the 2011 National Household Survey (NHS).

-Older statistics may be available only in print.
+cartoon owl sitting on bookOlder statistics may be available only in print.

 General guidelines